A timeline of 19th-century America

 •

-Women granted university degrees for first time
+women granted university degrees for first time

 Communes established: Amana; Fruitlands -1843; Hopedale -1856 (Robert Merry’s Museum subscriber William F. Draper lives here)